YueLiPicasso/unification/UserGuide.md

 ##The algorithms unifies first order logic terms.
 ##Contents
-System requirements (What you need to install on your computer)
+System requirements (What you need to install on your computer in order to use the software)

 Representation of first order logic terms for the algorithms